 In this evening course, participants will develop their knowledge and understanding of the artists and artworks produced through the periods from the Renaissance to contemporary art and become confident in expressing thoughts and opinions about art within its historical and sociological context.

 Divided into three terms, the first term will begin with the historical influences of the early Italian Renaissance period covering the works of artists including Masaccio and Paolo Uccello to Leonardo da Vinci and Titian through to Michelangelo and Raphael ending with Caravaggio and Carracci.
-The second term focuses on pivotal art movements of Neoclassicism through to Dada and Surrealism.
+The second term focuses on pivotal art movements of Neoclassicism.
 The third term focuses on the rise of contemporary art and explores how colour was harnessed by Matisse and Derain, through to the pop art movements with Roy Lichtenstein and Andy Warhol.

 The programme is curated with a flexible design to offer participants the options to undertake the full certificate programme or to enrol in individual terms.

 - The artists and artworks produced through the periods of the Renaissance to contemporary art